-During flares, you may not be able to eat much healthy food.
-And your body won’t take in nutrients well.
-But supplements may help.
-Your doctor can tell you which vitamins and minerals you need, based on how Crohn's affects your body and what drugs you take.
+During flares of your Crohn’s disease, you may not be able to eat much healthy food.
+That means your body won’t be getting enough healthy nutrition.
+When you don’t get enough of certain vitamins and minerals, your doctor might say you have a deficiency.
+Supplements can help.
+And your doctor can tell you which ones you need, based on how Crohn's affects your body and which drugs you take.

 Crohn’s and Your Body

 Your condition can make you feel sick and tired because you can’t eat the right foods.
 It may affect how your medication works, too, and it can stop kids from growing normally.

 Your gut is inflamed or damaged.
 It's hard to absorb carbohydrates, fats, water, and vitamins and minerals.
 Surgery for Crohn's can also cause this problem if too much of your small intestine is removed.

 You don’t want to eat.
 This can happen because of pain, diarrhea, anxiety, and changes in taste.

 You take prescription medication for Crohn’s.
 Some drugs make it harder to absorb nutrients.

 You’re bleeding inside your body.
 The damage to your intestines can cause blood loss over time.
 This could lower your iron levels and lead to anemia.

 Nutrients You May Miss